 Monday - Friday in Tecumseh, Pawnee City and Humboldt

 The meal program is designed to provide a nutritious, affordable meal to the area senior citizens.
 Meals on Wheels are home delivered by community volunteers to those individuals who are unable to take advantage of the social setting that congregate meals have to offer.
-SENCA currently operates Congregate and Meals on Wheels Programs in Pawnee and Johnson Counties at the Community Action Centers and partners with Colonial Acres to provide Meals on Wheels for Humboldt residents and the Pawnee County Hospital to provide meals to Pawnee City residents.
+SENCA currently operates a Congregate and Meals on Wheels Programs in Tecumseh at the Johnson County Community Action Center.
+SENCA partners with Colonial Acres to provide Meals on Wheels for Humboldt residents and the Pawnee County Hospital to provide meals to Pawnee City residents.

 Since the beginning of the meal program in 1970, SENCA has served more than 500,000 Congregate meals and 600,000 Meals on Wheels in the six county service area.
 Meal programs have been initiated and developed in other locations throughout the years with responsibility for operations being assumed by other groups within those communities.